innovastudio-dev/contentbuilder/README.md

 Where **`url`** is the path to the selected file (e.g., **`'uploads/image.png'`**).

-This minimal integration enables basic media insertion functionality out of the box.
-You can either extend this file picker or replace it with your own custom implementation — just make sure to call **`parent.selectAsset(url)`** with the correct file URL when a file is selected.
+This minimal integration enables basic media insertion functionality.
+You can extend this file picker or replace it with your own custom implementation — just make sure to call **`parent.selectAsset(url)`** with the correct file URL when a file is selected.

+### **Recommendation: Use Files.js Asset Manager**

+For a more powerful and ready-to-use solution, you can use [Files.js – Asset Manager](https://innovastudio.com/asset-manager) , which integrates seamlessly with ContentBuilder.js and replaces the simple **`assets.html`** file picker with a full-featured media browser.

 ## **🧩 Snippets Management**